Leopoldthecoder/doctor-jones/README_EN.md

   <br>
   <a href='https://github.com/Leopoldthecoder/doctor-jones-loader'>doctor-jones-loader</a>
   <span> · </span>
-  <span>To Be Developed...</span>
+  <span>More to be developed...</span>
 </p>

 ##

 ### Introduction

 `doctor-jones` is a toolbox designed for formatting Chinese texts, especially when mixed with Western texts, based on [w3c/clreq](https://github.com/w3c/clreq) and other best practices.
-As a tool set, `doctor-jones` includes:
+As a toolbox, `doctor-jones` includes:

 * [x] An [`npm` package](https://www.npmjs.com/package/doctor-jones) which takes a string and returns the formatted output
 * [x] A [`webpack` loader](https://github.com/Leopoldthecoder/doctor-jones-loader) which formats your strings in `.js`, `.ts`, `.jsx`, `.tsx`, `.vue` files